tedneward/ProfBlog/content/patterns/index.md

     * Translator

 * Monads/monoids.
 These staples of the functional community seem, to me, to be patterns, but with a bit more rigor implied to them.
 "Arrows" may be in a similar category.

+* Data Access Patterns (DAP): This was published in the early 2000s, during the peak of the patterns wave, and captured a lot of the common thinking around data access (particularly relational data access) at the time.
+Many of these patterns, I think are compositional in nature, but a few feel a little novel and/or bring a different perspective, and are worth capture.

+    * Data Accessor
+    * Active Domain Object
+    * Object/Relational Map
+    * Layers
+    * Resource Decorator
+    * Resource Pool
+    * Resource Timer
+    * Resource Descriptor
+    * Retryer
+    * Selection Factory
+    * Domain Object Factory
+    * Update Factory
+    * Domain Object Assembler
+    * Paging Iterator
+    * Cache Accessor
+    * Demand Cache
+    * Primed Cache
+    * Cache Search Sequence
+    * Cache Collector
+    * Cache Replicator
+    * Cache Statistics
+    * Transaction
+    * Optimistic Lock
+    * Pessimistic Lock
+    * Compensating Transaction

 I also plan to go back through some of my patterns books (such as the "Pattern Languages of Program Design" books that were published in the late 90's/early 00's) and cherry-pick some that seem to fit in the above categorization scheme.